My Cart

 The Reykjanes Peninsula is often overlooked in favour of Iceland’s more famous sights.
 In this article, discover why you shouldn’t make the same mistake.

 Once overshadowed by more well-known destinations, the Reykjanes Peninsula, situated to the southwest of Reykjavik, is now stepping into the limelight.
 This stunning corner of Iceland, adorned with UNESCO sites, soothing spas, and remarkable geothermal areas, was often bypassed by visitors.
-However, the recent eruptions of the Fagradalsfjall volcano has catapulted this region into well-deserved global fame.
+However, the recent eruptions of the Fagradalsfjall and Sundhnúkagígar volcanoes have catapulted this region into well-deserved global fame.

 1. Explore the Reykjanes UNESCO Global Geopark

-Reykjanes is one of the most geothermally active areas in Iceland, if not the world.
-In this region, the Mid-Atlantic Ridge—between the European and North American continents—rises out of the ocean, revealing the powerful processes that created all of Iceland in the first place.
-They call Reykjanes the youngest area of Iceland, precisely because it’s still being created.
+Reykjanes is one of Iceland’s, and arguably the world’s, most geothermally active areas.
+Here, the Mid-Atlantic Ridge—the boundary between the European and North American continents—rises from the ocean, exposing the dynamic forces that shaped all of Iceland.
+Reykjanes is known as the youngest part of Iceland because it’s still forming to this day.

-That means that across the peninsula you’ll find rugged lava formations, shield volcanoes, black-sand plains, and other geothermal landforms.
-As a result of the sheer variety, it’s been recognised by UNESCO as a place of global geological importance.
+Across the peninsula, you’ll discover rugged lava fields, shield volcanoes, black-sand plains, and other unique geothermal landscapes.
+This diversity has earned Reykjanes UNESCO recognition as a site of global geological importance.

 Alongside the thrill and power of geothermal activity, Reykjanes offers one of Iceland’s best-known opportunities to relax.
 That’s the Blue Lagoon, a spa known for its silky blue waters and therapeutic benefits.